splunk/imt-workshop/docs/otel/nginx.md

     service/nginx created
     ```

-Next we will deploy Locust[^2] which is used for creating a load test against NGINX:
+Next we will confirm that NGINX is running as Kubernetes service

 === "Shell Command"

     ```
-    kubectl create -f locust-deployment.yaml
+    kubectl get svc
     ```

-=== "Output"

-    ```
-    deployment.apps/nginx-loadgenerator created
-    service/nginx-loadgenerator created
-    ```

-Validate the deployment has been successful and that the Locust and NGINX pods are running.
+Validate the deployment has been successful.
+NGINX will be assigned an external IP.
+It will take a few minutes for the Elastic Load Balancer to be available.
+Grab the External-IP of NGINX service and visit the page using browser on your computer.

 If you have the Splunk UI open you should see new Pods being started and containers being deployed.